Example Features

 We create models and forecasts for all counties with no more than 10 years of data missing from the past 40 years.
 However, the aggregation of the county forecasts to the state and national forecasts takes account of missing counties by appropriately weighting the acreage.

-How do you handle the technology trend?
+How does CropProphet handle the technology trend?

 We use a forward-looking approach to generate a linear technology trend for each crop and each geography (county, state, national).
 Specifically, we combine linear trend estimates based on the past 20, 30, and 40 years (when available) to obtain a single best estimate of the trend.
 We also use a median regression approach, rather than least squares regression, so that the trend estimates are not overly affected by outlier years.